About the Pre-Residency Fellowship Training Program

-Throughout their training, InterACT trainees will receive one-on-one career counseling, coaching, and development.
+Throughout their training, Pre-Residency Fellowship trainees will receive one-on-one career counseling, coaching, and development.
 The program will be comprised of the following three distinct components:

 1. Clinical Observership Program (4 months)

-The first component is clinical experience, while under the direct supervision of an attending physician, InterACT trainees spend four months observing and shadowing the clinical services and/or operations at UAB hospitals and clinics.
-They participate in inpatient and outpatient rounds, core conferences, lectures and learn about integrative, high quality medical care at UAB.
+The first component is clinical experience.
+While under the direct supervision of an attending physician, trainees spend four months observing and shadowing the clinical services and/or operations at UAB hospitals and clinics.
+They participate in inpatient and outpatient rounds, core conferences and lectures, and learn about integrative, high quality medical care at UAB.
 Inpatient and outpatient experiences are designed to meet the trainees’ interests and professional development needs.
-Inpatient rounds can include ICU, CCU, medicine, endocrinology, etc. Outpatient rounds can include cardiology, nephrology, women's health, HIV/Aids, infectious disease, etc. In addition to inpatient and outpatient rounds, trainees attend and participate in didactics - morning reports, noon reports, grand rounds, and clinical case discussions.
+Inpatient rounds can include ICU, CCU, general medicine, oncology, endocrinology, and other subspecialties.
+Outpatient rounds can include cardiology, nephrology, women's health, HIV/Aids, infectious disease, etc. In addition to inpatient and outpatient rounds, trainees attend and participate in didactics - morning reports, noon conferences, grand rounds, and clinical case discussions.
 Trainees are given a series of homework assignments that include online diagnostic cases, patient physician communication exercises and history and physicals.
-Every month trainees meet one-on-one with the InterACT Program Director to review progress and receive feedback.
+Every month trainees meet one-on-one with the Program Director to review progress and receive feedback.

 2. Clinical Simulation Program (2 months)